UniMath/agda-unimath/src/commutative-algebra/homomorphisms-commutative-rings.lagda.md

       ( f)
 ```

-### Any homomorphism of monoids sends invertible elements to invertible elements
+### Any homomorphism of commutative rings sends invertible elements to invertible elements

 ```agda
 module _